 General Mercantile Shop

-Surprisingly, you can not only enjoy the well-preserve western movie set but only shop at a number of local stores when visiting Pioneertown.
+Surprisingly, you can not only enjoy the well-preserved western movie set but only shop at a number of local stores when visiting Pioneertown.
 The General Mercantile Shop, an art studio and gift shop, is a good place to start.
 Aligning with the overall western theme, the shop offers a wide range of crystals and minerals, handmade jewelry, and vintage clothes.

 Hours: The General Mercantile Shop is usually open from Thursday through Sunday, from midday to sunset.